About

 Tour

-Following the residency, the fellows take their new collaborations (as well as solo performances) on tour, with a series of public concerts at some of the most beautiful independent venues in the country.
+Following the residency, the fellows take their new collaborations (and solo performances) on tour, with a series of concerts at beautiful independent venues.
 We also carry out free workshops alongside our concert programme.
-The workshops provide young people (especially those facing barriers to diverse music and culture) with unique opportunities to meet Making Tracks fellows, and take part in the collaborative creation of music.
+The workshops provide young people (especially those facing barriers) with opportunities to take part in the collaborative creation of music.
 Workshop participants are also given free access to our public concerts.

 Making Tracks means…